Rome, Italy

 Why Italy?

-During your semester in Rome, you don't have to just imagine the art, history, and culture–you actually get to experience it!
-You will be immersed in life in Italy while having the opportunity to learn from qualified professors teaching from a Christian worldview.
-Field trips throughout Rome, as well as excursions to Florence and Ostia Antica, will make you feel like you're walking through a museum!
+You don't have to just imagine the art, history, and culture–you actually get to experience it!
+During your semester in Rome, you will be immersed in life in Italy while having the opportunity to learn from qualified professors teaching from a Christian worldview.
+Academic adventures throughout Rome, as well as excursions to Florence and Pompeii, will make you feel like you're walking through a museum!
+When studying abroad in Rome you will get two travel breaks during the semester for independent travel in Europe–or stay in Rome and explore it further.

 An Experience Like No Other